Originally published March 13, 2020. Updated September 8, 2022.

 One of the reasons why you should include AV in your early event planning is to be sure your audiovisual planner is present for the event venue walk-through.
 In addition to learning details about the space through the questions you ask, your AV planner will also note and evaluate aspects of the venue that have specific implications for audiovisual set-up and management.
+And if you are planning a hybrid event, including your AV planner at the outset is especially important.

 Width by Height and More